 - Smith took offense to a G.I.
 Jane joke that Rock made about his wife Jada Pinkett’s hair.

-- Rock made his first public comments about the incident at a show in Boston on Wednesday night and the audio has hit the internet.
+- Rock made his first public comments about the incident at a show in Boston on Wednesday night.

-Listen to Chris Rock’s first public comments about the Will Smith incident
+Chris Rock makes first public comments about Will Smith slap at the Oscars

 “How was your weekend?”
 Rock began, reportedly drawing a “wave” of laughter.
 “I don’t have a bunch of shit about what happened, so if you came to hear that, I have a whole show I wrote before this weekend.
 I’m still kind of processing what happened.
 So, at some point I’ll talk about that shit.
 And it will be serious and funny.”

 On Monday night, not even 24 hours after the Oscars ceremony, Smith, 53, posted a public apology to Rock, the Academy, the attendees, the Williams family, and the team behind King Williams on Instagram.

 “I was out of line and I was wrong.
 I am embarrassed and my actions were not indicative of the man I want to be,” Smith’s apology says in part before he closes by saying “I am a work in progress.”